aved2/aved2/README.md

 # 💫 About Me:
 Hi!
 My name is Aditya, a student studying Mathematics and Computer Science at the University of Illinois Urbana-Champaign.
-I am eager to use my knowledge and experience to create innovative software solutions in the industry. <br><br>
+I am eager to use my knowledge and experience to create innovative software solutions in the industry.
+Check out my website for more info! [adityaved.com](https://linkedin.com/in/aditya-ved) <br><br>

 ## 🔭 I’m currently working on:
 - Researching Transformers and Neural Network architecture